Prunoideae/MitoFlex/README.md

 ## 5.6 visualize

-# 6. Adding new sequence data to MitoFlex
+# 6. Adding new profile data to MitoFlex

 MitoFlex has already integrated protein and nucleic acid data into the profile, but it can't cover all the species for sure.
 So it's necessary to add data of other taxonomy classes if current MitoFlex doesn't have it for better assemble and annotation performance.